Feminist views on transgender topics: General perspectives on transgender rights

 American academic Susan Stryker wrote in 2007 that first-wave feminism had commonalities with the transgender rights movement "[t]o the extent that breaking out of the conventional constrictions of womanhood is both a feminist and transgender practice".
-She added that transgender issues had prompted feminist scholars to question notions of biological sex, and that transgender theorising was associated with the rise of postmodern epistemology in third-wave feminist thought.
+Stryker stated that transgender issues had led feminist scholars to question notions of biological sex and associated transgender theorizing with the rise of postmodern epistemology in third-wave feminist thought.

-In a 2015 interview, radical feminist Catharine MacKinnon cited Simone de Beauvoir's famous quotation about "becom[ing] a woman" to say that "[a]nybody who identifies as a woman, wants to be a woman, is going around being a woman, as far as I'm concerned, is a woman."
+In a 2015 interview, radical feminist Catharine MacKinnon cited Simone de Beauvoir's quotation about "becom[ing] a woman" to say that "[a]nybody who identifies as a woman, wants to be a woman, is going around being a woman, as far as I'm concerned, is a woman".
+MacKinnon says that she has always seen "discrimination against trans people as a form of sex-based discrimination".
+In a 2022 lecture at Oxford University, MacKinnon continued to express her support for transfeminism and transgender sex equality, and criticized the postmodernism, liberalist anti-stereotyping approach, and anti-trans feminism.
+Her lecture was subsequently edited and published in the Yale Journal of Law & Feminism in 2023.

 Australian sociologist Raewyn Connell has said that "the thought that the relationship between character and reproductive bodies might change has long been present in feminism," citing de Beauvoir as well as Mathilde Vaerting.

-Lesbian feminist Sara Ahmed has said that an anti-trans stance is an anti-feminist one, and that trans feminism "recalls" earlier militant lesbian feminism.
+Lesbian feminist Sara Ahmed has said that an anti-trans stance is anti-feminist, and that trans feminism "recalls" earlier militant lesbian feminism.

-Kimberlé Crenshaw wrote in favour of trans inclusion in intersectional feminism: "People of colour within LGBTQ movements; girls of colour in the fight against the school-to-prison pipeline; women within immigration movements; trans women within feminist movements; and people with disabilities fighting police abuse—all face vulnerabilities that reflect the intersections of racism, sexism, class oppression, transphobia, able-ism and more.
+Kimberlé Crenshaw wrote in favor of trans inclusion in intersectional feminism: "People of colour within LGBTQ movements; girls of colour in the fight against the school-to-prison pipeline; women within immigration movements; trans women within feminist movements; and people with disabilities fighting police abuse—all face vulnerabilities that reflect the intersections of racism, sexism, class oppression, transphobia, able-ism and more.
 Intersectionality has given many advocates a way to frame their circumstances and to fight for their visibility and inclusion."